andrew/ultimate-awesome/README.md

 - [free-natural-language-processing-resources](https://github.com/getvmio/free-natural-language-processing-resources) - Natural Language Processing Free Resources | This repo collects 24 of free resources for Natural Language Processing. 🗣️ Unlock the power of language with our NLP Workshop repository!
 Featuring a comprehensive collection of free courses and resources on Natural Language Processing, along with an .
 - [free-neural-networks-resources](https://github.com/getvmio/free-neural-networks-resources) - Neural Networks Free Resources | This repo collects 13 of free resources for Neural Networks. 🧬 Explore the fascinating world of Neural Networks with our dedicated repository!
 Offering a comprehensive collection of free resources, courses, and a user-friendly online Playground, this is your labor.
 - [free-node-js-resources](https://github.com/getvmio/free-node-js-resources) - Node.js Free Resources | This repo collects 19 of free resources for Node.js. 🚀 Power up your server-side JavaScript with our Node.js Nexus!
 This repository provides a comprehensive collection of free Node.js resources and an online playground.
 Perfect for developers looking to build scalable, hi.
-- [free-object-oriented-programming-resources](https://github.com/getvmio/free-object-oriented-programming-resources) - Object-Oriented Programming Free Resources | This repo collects 33 of free resources for Object-Oriented Programming. 🏛️ Embark on an Object-Oriented Programming journey with our OOP Odyssey repository!
-Dive into a comprehensive collection of free resources and courses on OOP principles and pract.
 - [free-pytorch-resources](https://github.com/getvmio/free-pytorch-resources) - PyTorch Free Resources | This repo collects 16 of free resources for PyTorch. 🔥 Ignite your machine learning projects with our PyTorch Lab!
 This repository offers a wealth of free PyTorch resources and an interactive online Playground.
 Ideal for AI researchers, data scientists, and developers div.
 - [free-r-resources](https://github.com/getvmio/free-r-resources) - R Free Resources | This repo collects 15 of free resources for R. 📈 Dive into data science with our R Studio repository!
 Packed with a comprehensive collection of free R resources and online tools, this is your go-to place for mastering R programming.
 Perfect for statisticians, data analysts, and.
 - [free-security-resources](https://github.com/getvmio/free-security-resources) - Security Free Resources | This repo collects 38 of free resources for Security. 🔐 Become a guardian of the digital realm with our Security Sentinel repository!
 Offering a comprehensive collection of free cybersecurity resources and hands-on learning opportunities, this is your training ground for.
+- [free-shell-scripting-resources](https://github.com/getvmio/free-shell-scripting-resources) - Shell Scripting Free Resources | This repo collects 12 of free resources for Shell Scripting. 🐚 Automate your world with our Shell Scripting Forge repository!
+Dive into comprehensive resources and an interactive playground for mastering shell scripting.
+Perfect for system administrators, DevOps e.
 - [free-web-development-resources](https://github.com/getvmio/free-web-development-resources) - Web Development Free Resources | This repo collects 79 of free resources for Web Development. 🌐 Craft the future of the web with our Web Dev Workshop repository!
 Explore a comprehensive collection of free courses and resources covering all aspects of web development.
 With an interactive online pl.
 - [awesome-web-design](https://github.com/gnas256/awesome-web-design) - Credit: Nicole Saidy.
 - [awesome-sre-tools](https://github.com/gorkemozlu/awesome-sre-tools) - A curated list of Site Reliability and Production Engineering tools.